MichaelCade/90DaysOfDevOps/Days/day57.md

 ## Terraform Installation

-There is really not much to the installation of Terraform.
+There is not much to the installation of Terraform.

-Terraform is cross platform and you can see below on my Linux machine we have several options to download and install the CLI
+Terraform is cross-platform and you can see below on my Linux machine we have several options to download and install the CLI

 ![](Images/Day57_IAC2.png)